 General Information About Childhood Brain and Spinal Cord Tumors

 Dramatic improvements in survival have been achieved for children and adolescents with cancer.
-Between 1975 and 2002, childhood cancer mortality decreased by more than 50%.
+Between 1975 and 2010, childhood cancer mortality decreased by more than 50%.
 Childhood and adolescent cancer survivors require close follow-up because cancer therapy side effects may persist or develop months or years after treatment.
 Refer to the PDQ summary on Late Effects of Treatment for Childhood Cancer for specific information about the incidence, type, and monitoring of late effects in childhood and adolescent cancer survivors.

 Primary brain tumors are a diverse group of diseases that together constitute the most common solid tumor of childhood.
-Brain tumors are classified according to histology, but tumor location and extent of spread are important factors that affect treatment and prognosis.
-Immunohistochemical analysis, cytogenetic and molecular genetic findings, and measures of mitotic activity are increasingly used in tumor diagnosis and classification.Incidence
+Brain tumors are classified according to histology, but tumor location and extent of spread are also important factors that affect treatment and prognosis.
+Immunohistochemical analysis, cytogenetic and molecular genetic findings, and measures of proliferative activity are increasingly used in tumor diagnosis and classification.Incidence

 Primary central nervous system tumors are a diverse group of diseases that together constitute the most common solid tumor in childhood.
-Between 2,500 and 3,500 children are diagnosed in the United States each year.References
+The Central Brain Tumor Registry of the United States (CBTRUS) estimates that approximately 4,300 U.S. children are diagnosed each year.References

 - Smith MA, Altekruse SF, Adamson PC, et al.: Declining childhood and adolescent cancer mortality.
 Cancer 120 (16): 2497-506, 2014.
 [PUBMED Abstract]